 - Resist the urge to store purses within purses.
 While doubling up your purses is a clever way to create storage, save space, you may stretch your clutches and handle bags beyond repair.

 - To keep the dye color from transferring, keep your suede purses separate from each other.

-- Remember to always use dust bags to keep your purses from yellowing under your closet light fixtures.
+- Remember to always use dust bags to keep your purses clean and from discoloration from light.

 - Keep bags from sagging under their own weight and losing their shape (a danger when they’re left lying down), hang them from hooks affixed to the top of your storage space or unit.

-- To prevent colors from mixing, and never store wet or damp leather handbags.
-Let the bag wet bags air-dry overnight in a cool place, and then stuff the inside with white tissue paper, paper or old t-shirts T-shirts to help them retain their shape during storage.
+- To prevent colors from mixing, never store wet or damp leather handbags.
+Allow wet bags to air-dry overnight in a cool place, and then stuff the inside with white tissue paper, bubble wrap, or purse pillows to help them retain their shape during storage.

 - To maintain order in your closet, start by placing the ones you use frequently on handy hooks, then get to work organizing the others in your collection.

 - Glamour: How to Organize Your Handbags (and Other Genius Purse-Storing Tips